Guide to Formats

 Vorbis.com provides a list of audio software and hardware (such as portable players) which support the ogg vorbis format.
 The Ogg Vorbis project is part of the Xiph.org project, where you will find the project development page and source code.

 The ogg vorbis files available here have been made using an encoder released in March 2001.
 This encoder probably provides inferior sound quality to the latest codec, but does provide compatability both with very old and new decoders.
 If you have any trouble playing an ogg file, please ensure your player/ plugin/ library is a release of April 2001 or later.

 The Theora video codec has been designed as a free video codec unencumbered by patent licensing restrictions.
-The technical brilliance and superb compression rates of the Theora codec should not be allowed to overshadow it's most important asset: It is free!
+The technical brilliance and superb compression rates of the Theora codec should not be allowed to overshadow its most important asset: it respects users' freedom!
 Many recent GNU/Linux distributions already provide support for playing theora video.
-Visit Theora for more information or to download players and codecs
+Visit Theora for more information or to download players and codecs.

 We use WebM instead of Theora for some videos; WebM is another more recent format, also unencumbered by known software patents.